cellistigs/interp_ensembles/README.md

 ## Figures 1 and 2 setup:
-To regenerate Figures 1 and 2, please use the repo linked as "compare_performance" in the manuscript.
+To regenerate Figures 1 and 2, please use the "compare_performance" branch of this repository.

 ### Retrieving data
 In order to replicate figures, you will need to load the datasets given at [this zenodo link](https://doi.org/10.5281/zenodo.6582653).
 Please add upload the contents into the "results" directory of this repo.